ChristianLech/HAZabbix/README.md

 ![myimage-alt-tag](triggers.png)

 Done.
-Apply to hosts, wait until discovery runs
+Apply to hosts, wait until discovery runs.

 __Tip:__ You can use the same logic to discover other stuff.